headhilly/kinkku/README.md

 3. **Build and Install**:

-Build the Kinkku binary and move it to the `/usr/local/bin` directory using the following commands:
+Build the kinkku binary and move it to the `/usr/local/bin` directory using the following commands:

 ```bash
 go build
 ```

-Followed by
+Then

 ```bash